zyphlar/influxdb.org/source/docs/v0.9/advanced_topics/storage_engine.md

 # Storage Engine
-InfluxDB uses BoltDB as its storage engine, replacing engines such as LevelDB and RockDB that was used previously.
+InfluxDB uses BoltDB as its storage engine, replacing engines such as LevelDB and RockDB that where used previously.